ABOUT HEART DISEASE

-Most of us want to age well, but far too many Americans are dying young or having heart attacks and strokes.
-In fact, heart disease kills one American every 34 seconds.
-Heart disease and stroke are not only the leading causes of death but also make it impossible for some adults to return to work and enjoy their favorite activities.
-In fact, according to the Center for Disease Control, there are more people under age 65 who are dying from heart disease and strokes that don’t have to happen than those who are older than 65 years.
-Once thought to be a man’s disease, heart attacks and strokes kill more women each year that the next four causes of death combined, including cancer.
+Heart disease and stroke are not only the leading causes of death but can make it impossible for some adults to return to work and enjoy their favorite activities.
+According to the Center for Disease Control, there are more people under age 65 who are dying from preventable heart disease and strokes than those who are older than 65 years.
+Once thought to be a “man’s disease”, heart attacks and strokes kill more women each year than the next four causes of death combined, including cancer.

 Cholesterol testing provides part of the picture.
-Inflammation Testing helps provide a more complete picture of YOUR RISK for heart disease.
+Inflammation testing provides a more complete picture of YOUR RISK for heart disease.

-The following tests may help to identify the presence of disease:
+The following tests may help to identify active disease:

-Lp-PLA2 (The PLAC® Test) is a marker that measures the active build-up of cholesterol inside your artery walls.
-Your risk for a heart attack or stroke increase as Lp-PLA2 levels increase.
+Lp-PLA2 Activity is a marker that measures the active build-up of cholesterol inside your artery walls.
+Your risk for a heart attack or stroke increase as Lp-PLA2 Activity levels increase.

 Myeloperoxidase (MPO) is a marker that measures the body's response to a damaged endothelium that has become thinned, cracked and ultimately unstable due to cholesterol accumulation and inflammation.
 Your risk for a heart attack increases as your MPO levels increase.

-Although there are ultrasound and imaging tests that can help doctors know which patients are at risk for heart attack, they cannot be done everywhere and are too expensive to be done on everyone.
+Ultrasound and imaging tests help doctors identify patients at risk for a heart attack but they cannot be done everywhere and are too expensive to be done on everyone.
 Fortunately there are new blood and urine tests that are easy to do in your doctor’s office.
 These simple tests can help you and your doctor know your risk for a heart attack or stroke.
-When you KNOW YOUR RISK of a heart attack or stroke, you can work with your doctor to REDUCE YOUR RISK of an event (heart attack or stroke).
-YOU are WORTH “it”!
+When you KNOW YOUR RISK of a heart attack or stroke, you can work with your doctor to REDUCE YOUR RISK.